Ishiukwu/demo-repo/README.md

 #This Is just a demo

-I am learning, git, all over again
+I am learning, git, all over again!